USCPay/USC/README.md

 * transferFrom(address _from, address _to, uint256 _value) ： Transfer tokens from one address to another
 * approve(address _spender, uint256 _value)：Approve the passed address to spend the specified amount of tokens on behalf of msg.sender allowance(address _owner, address _spender) ：Function to check the amount of tokens that an owner allowed to a spender
 * increaseApproval(address _spender, uint _addedValue) ：Increase the amount of tokens that an owner allowed to a spender
-* decreaseApproval(address _spender, uint _subtractedValue) ：Decrease the amount of tokens that an owner allowed to a spender 8.mintToken( uint256 _value)：Mint the amount of tokens that only contract owner
+* decreaseApproval(address _spender, uint _subtractedValue) ：Decrease the amount of tokens that an owner allowed to a spender
+* mintToken( uint256 _value)：Mint the amount of tokens that only contract owner